“Eco-Tourism in India: A Refreshing Journey through a Highly Diversified Nature”

 Chilika, Odisha

-India’s largest coastal lagoon and the world’s second largest… the Chilika Lake and its surrounding environment are home to a number of migratory birds and animal and plant species.
-The area, covering over 3,500 square kilometers, houses the Irrawaddy Dolphins, green sea turtle, dugong, blackbuck, Spoon billed sandpiper, limbless skink and fishing cat amongst some of the endemic species; Milk fish, Indo-Pacific tarpon, Ten pounder, Bream, Hilsa, and Mullet amongst some of the aqua fauna; Greater and Lesser Flamingos, Goliath Heron, Grey and Purple herons, Egrets, Spoonbills, Storks and Black-headed Ibis amongst some of the migratory birds; and Asiatic Dowitchers, Dalmatian Pelican, Pallas’s Fish-eagles, migrant Spoon-billed Sandpiper and Spot-billed pelican from some of the rarest bird species.
-The ecosystem dotted with more than 700 species of flowering plants is also a shelter to a large number of mammals, reptiles and other amphibians.
-The region comprising a group of small islands was declared as a wetland of international importance by the Ramsar Convention and is one of the major eco-tourism destinations in India that encourages the wildlife photographers, bird lovers, and naturalists.
+India’s largest coastal lagoon and the world’s second largest, Chilika Lake and its surrounding environment are home to a number of migratory birds and animal and plant species.
+The area, covering over 3,500 square kilometres, houses the Irrawaddy Dolphins, green sea turtle, dugong, blackbuck, spoon billed sandpiper, limbless skink and fishing cat amongst some of the endemic species.
+The lake also houses some aqua fauna such as Milk fish, Indo-Pacific tarpon, Ten pounder, Bream, Hilsa, and Mullet and migratory birds like Greater and Lesser Flamingos, Goliath Heron, Grey and Purple herons, Egrets, Spoonbills, Storks and Black-headed Ibis.
+The list does not end here as you can also spot several rarest bird species here like Asiatic Dowitchers, Dalmatian Pelican, Pallas’s Fish-eagles, migrant Spoon-billed Sandpiper and Spot-billed pelican.
+The ecosystem is dotted with more than 700 species of flowering plants and is also a shelter to a large number of mammals, reptiles and other amphibians.
+The region comprises a group of small islands which were declared as a wetland of international importance by the Ramsar Convention and is one of the major ecotourism destinations in India that encourages the wildlife photographers, bird lovers, and naturalists.

 Where to stay: Panthanivas Barkul